 Received a PCS?
 Sell Your Home with a Military Relocation Professional

 Military life has a way of shifting people from place to place, and not always on your preferred timeline.
-More than 400,000 service members receive Permanent Change of Station (PCS) orders annually, meaning that they’re about to move to another city, state, or possibly country for two years or longer.
+More than 400,000 service members receive Permanent Change of Station (PCS) orders annually, meaning they’re about to move to another city, state, or country for two years or longer.

 Thankfully, there are real estate agents who are specially trained to help service members move.
 These agents have what’s called a Military Relocation Professional (MRP) certification.
 They help service members successfully sell their homes on time while dealing with the challenges (and leveraging the benefits) of military life.